PhD in ChE or MSE Admissions

 Applicants receiving an offer of admission will also receive from the Graduate School Admissions Office a request to complete an Enrollment Form.
 If you choose to accept we appreciate a notification by email as well to email@example.com.
 NOTE: CEMS does NOT accept applications for full-time Master's degree.
 If it is your intention to apply for a part-time Master’s, while employed in local industry, please contact Michelle May before formally applying.
 Please include your transcript(s) and CV.

 Application Requirements (for CEMS)

-A bachelor's degree in chemical engineering, materials science, metallurgy, ceramics, polymer engineering, chemistry, physics, mechanical engineering, or electrical engineering is required.
+A bachelor's degree in chemical engineering, materials science, metallurgy, ceramics, polymer engineering, chemistry, physics, mechanical engineering, electrical engineering, biological engineering, biomedical engineering, or related disciplines is required.
 Admission is very competitive.
 Most applicants accepted into the program have grade-point averages well above the Graduate School minimum of 3.0 on a 4.0 scale.
 The Graduate Record Exam (GRE) is no longer required.
 Applications are evaluated on the basis of previous academic record, letters of recommendation, and your statement of purpose of the Graduate School Application for Admission.
 The M.S. degree is not a prerequisite for the Ph.D. degree.

 - Application for Admission

 - Transcripts (as indicated in the admissions application instructions)

 - Personal Statement - Communicate your preparation for advanced study in your chosen field, including relevant coursework, research, internships, or other experiences.
 Outline your immediate educational and long-range career objectives in relation to your chosen field.
 Please include your top three research areas, the names of particular faculty members with whom you wish to study, and explain why you want to study with that person(s).
 Length is ideally ≤2 pages.